ChenliangEdward/EC463SWMiniProject/README.md

 # Further possible improvements

+- fix bugs (delay in display of ingredient for new recipe)
 - add Google authentication/more secure login
 - add photos to saved recipes
 - general UI improvements